An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 This too leads to a net of size $O\left(m/(\eps^2 n^2)\right)=o\left(1/\eps^2\right)$ provided that a large fraction of these edges of $\Pi$ end up crossing $L$.
 (In other words, the endpoints of these edges must be sufficiently spread between the halfplanes of $\reals^2\setminus L$.)

 \end{enumerate}

 \paragraph{Decomposing $\reals^2$.} To force at least one of the above favourable scenarios, we devise a randomized decomposition of $\reals^2$ and $P$.
 Rather than using a single line to split $\reals^2$ into halfplanes, we use a subset $\R$ of $r=o\left(1/\eps\right)$ lines that are chosen at random from among the lines that support the edges of ${P\choose 2}$, and consider their entire {\it arrangement} $\A(\R)$ -- the decomposition of $\reals^2\setminus \bigcup \R$ into open $2$-dimensional faces.
 (See Section \ref{Subsec:Essentials} for the precise definition of an arrangement, and its essential properties.)
-We use the ${r\choose 2}=o\left(1/\eps^2\right)$ vertices of $\A(\R)$ to construct a small-size point set $Q$ with the following property: Every convex set $K$ that is {\it not} pierced by $Q$ must demonstrate a ``line-like" behaviour with respect to $\A(\R)$: its zone (namely, the 2-faces intersected by $K$) is contained, to a large extent, in the zone of a single edge $ab\in {P_K\choose 2}$; furthermore, there exist $\Omega(\eps^2n^2)$ such ``proxy" edges $ab$ in ${P_K\choose 2}$.
+We use the ${r\choose 2}=o\left(1/\eps^2\right)$ vertices of $\A(\R)$ to construct a small-size point set $Q$ with the following property: Every convex set $K$ that is {\it not} pierced by $Q$ must demonstrate a ``line-like" behaviour with respect to $\A(\R)$ -- its zone (namely, the 2-faces intersected by $K$) must be contained, to a large extent, in the zone of a single edge $pq\in {P_K\choose 2}$.
 See Figure \ref{Fig:Overview} (right).
-In what follows, we refer to such sets as {\it narrow}.
+In what follows, we will refer to such convex sets as {\it narrow}.
+Though such a ``proxy" edge $pq$ can be selected from ${P_K\choose 2}$ in (almost) $\Theta(\eps^2n^2)$ ways, we will assign a unique ``proxy" edge $pq\in {P_K\choose 2}$ to every narrow convex set $K$, and refer to that edge $pq$ as the {\it principal edge} of $K$.

-\paragraph{Representing narrow convex sets by edges.} The fundamental difficulty of representing and manipulating convex sets (as opposed to lines, segments, simplices, and other simply-shaped geometric objects) is that they can cut the underlying point set $P$ out into exponentially many subsets $P_K$, so the standard divide-and-conquer schemes \cite{ManyCells} hardly apply in this setting.
-Fortunately, every narrow convex set $K$ can be largely described by its ``proxy" edges $ab\in {P_K\choose 2}$.
-(For example, $K$ cannot include points outside the respective zones of these edges.)
+\paragraph{Representing narrow convex sets by edges.} The fundamental difficulty of representing and manipulating convex sets (as opposed to lines, segments, simplices, and other simply-shaped geometric objects) is that they can cut the underlying point set $P$ into exponentially many subsets $P\cap K$, so the standard divide-and-conquer schemes \cite{ManyCells} hardly apply in this setting.
+Fortunately, every narrow convex set $K$ can be largely described by its principal edge $pq\in {P_K\choose 2}$.
+(For example, $K$ cannot include points outside the respective zone of $pq$.)